No amount of winery tours prepares you for the hands-on, hard labour of winemaking.

 2025 was a near perfect year for growing grapes.

-2025 was one of the best UK harvests yet: warm, dry weather, record sunshine and beautifully clean, ripe fruit.
-Sunshine and heat are vitally important to ripen grapes, this combination of conditions saw increased sugar development, lower acids, riper fruit flavours and softer tannins.
-Dry conditions means very little disease - such as grey rot - in the vineyard, providing higher yields of clean, healthy fruit leading to higher quality wine.
+This year was one of the best UK harvests to date: warm, dry weather, record sunshine and beautifully clean, ripe fruit.
+Sunshine and heat are vitally important to ripen grapes, this combination of conditions saw increased sugar development, riper fruit flavours and softer tannins.
+Dry conditions mean very little disease - such as grey rot - in the vineyard, providing higher yields of clean, healthy fruit leading to higher quality wine.

-2025 vintage English wines will be riper, rounder, richer.
-Expect more tropical and stone fruit notes, like mangos, nectarines, honeydew melons and boldness in the wines - simply put more interesting flavours going on in the end product.
-Make a note of this vintage, English wines are going from strength to strength and 2025 is going to be special.
+Make a note of the 2025 vintage, English wines are going from strength to strength and this year is going to be special.
+Expect more tropical and stone fruit notes, like mangos, nectarines, honeydew melons, bountiful berries such as strawberries, raspberries, cherries and boldness in the wines - simply put more interesting flavours going on in the end product.

 What did I do?

-Winemaking is not easy, it’s technical, patient work - and 90% cleaning.
-Tanks, barrels, presses, floors, grape bins: everything gets washed, sanitised, scrubbed or swept.
-The rest is the fun part: adding yeast, measuring sugar, transferring juice between tanks, and monitoring fermentation across more than 120 tanks (some up to 50,000 litres).
+Winemaking is not easy, it’s technical and requires patience at every step – not to mention, 90% cleaning.
+Tanks, barrels, presses, floors, grape bins: everything gets washed, sanitised, scrubbed or swept on a daily basis.
+The rest is the fun part: pressing grapes, adding yeast, measuring sugar, transferring juice between tanks, and monitoring fermentation across more than 120 tanks (some up to 50,000 litres).

-Integrated into the 20 strong team of harvest interns, the winery operates 24hrs a day during harvest.
+Integrated into the 20 strong team of harvest interns, the winery operates 24hrs a day during harvest - a day shift taking twelve hours between 8am - 8pm and nights 8pm - 8am.
 It’s a beehive of activity - everyone working independently but also smoothly as a team.
 This camaraderie certainly one of the greatest parallels between my role at Edelman, leading up to a major event or PR launch, and within the winery.

 I visited some of the 400 hectares (1,000+ acres) of vineyards and I was blown away by the scale, seeing rows upon rows upon rows of vines over Kits Coty, one of the best vineyard sites in the UK on beautifully white chalk soil.
 A view you’d expect in France or Italy but it was a pinch me moment to overlook the rolling hills of home.